Our current Cemetery Bylaw

-Cemetery stakeholders and the Community should not see any effects with the implementation of the new proposed Parks Bylaw and Cemetery Regulations.
-Any specifics/differences will be outlined in the Cemetery Regulations as well as the process for resolving issues will be clearer.
-The City Manager will be able to deal with Cemetery Regulations issues and ultimately just like before, City Council will have final approval.
+Cemetery stakeholders and the community should not see any changes with the implementation of the newly proposed Parks Bylaw and Cemetery Regulations.
+Any specifics/differences will be outlined in the Cemetery Regulations and the process for resolving issues will be clearer.
+The opertions of cemeteries will be managed by City Manager and any issues arising from the Cemetery Regulations will ultimately be a decision of City Council.